mobilepadawan/APIRest/README.md

 # TRAILERFLIX
 This project was born as an **Ajax Project**, emulating a video streaming platform.
 It's the same to a video streaming platform, limited to the trailer's view.
-All the trailers available are taken from Youtube (_most of them coming from the official channels_).
+All the trailers available here are dinamically linked from Youtube into the JSON file (_most of them are coming from the official YT channels_).

 - - - -
 ## FRAMEWORKS